perseusrealdeal/PerseusDarkMode/README.md

 ## Usage

-Each time if Dark Mode changed the mentioned method called, but registering is equired:
+Each time if Dark Mode changed the mentioned method `#selector(makeUp)` called, but registering is required:
 ```swift
 class MainViewController: UIViewController {